-With a reputation for meticulous use of materials and exceptional craftsmanship, we are the only shepherd’s hut maker endorsed by the Royal Horticultural Society.
-Here’s how our beautiful huts are made with care in Dorset – and enjoyed by happy home improvers across the UK, Europe and even the USA.
+Plankbridge has a reputation for meticulous use of materials and exceptional craftsmanship, and we are the only shepherd’s hut maker endorsed by the Royal Horticultural Society.
+Here’s how our beautiful huts are made with care in Dorset – and enjoyed by happy customers across the UK, Europe and the USA.

 Purchase a Plankbridge shepherd’s hut and you can expect it to last a lifetime.
 But durability should never come at the cost of sustainability.
 It’s why we are fastidious about the materials we use – and provenance matters.
-All wood is sourced from traceable sources where good forestry practice is the rule, not the exception.
-The oak for our doors and external timbers is grown, milled and seasoned locally.
-And the leather straps for the doors are handmade by a local saddler here in Dorset to exacting quality.
+All wood is sourced from traceable sources where good forestry practice is the rule, and we are increasingly looking at sourcing as much of our materials from within the UK as possible.
+The oak and sweet chestnut for our doors and external timbers is grown, milled and seasoned locally either in the UK or France.
+And the leather straps for the doors are hand crafted by a local saddler here in Dorset to exacting quality.
 As for the wheels?
 They are made of molten cast iron – much of which is recycled.

 Happy staff make great products

-If you want to make a fantastic product, you need a properly engaged workforce.
-It’s why we strive to provide a fulfilling creative environment for our team – many of whom joined Plankbridge as apprentices and have seen their careers blossom under the tutelage of our experienced craftsmen.
+If you want to make a fantastic product, you need a happy, engaged team.
+It’s why we strive to provide a fulfilling creative environment for our craftspeople – many of whom joined Plankbridge as apprentices and have seen their careers blossom under the tutelage of our experienced senior makers.

 In rural economies, access to rewarding career-focused employment is crucial.
-From our Cycle to Work scheme to the suppliers we work with and the collaborative culture we engender, Plankbridge has become the vibrant countryside business we always hoped it would be.
+From our Cycle to Work scheme to the local suppliers we work with and the collaborative culture we encourage, Plankbridge has become the vibrant rural based business we always hoped it would be.
 As we grow, our community does too.

 Minimising our impact on the environment

-Mother Nature gives us many of our raw materials.
-It’s only right that we give something back.
+Nature gives us many of our raw materials so it’s only right that we give something back.
 That starts with our production methods.
-Much of our timber is homegrown – sustainably – and we have utilised reclaimed timber for feature walls and details on several commissions.
+Much of our timber is homegrown – sustainably – and we have utilised reclaimed timber for feature walls and details on lots of commissions.
 We minimise waste and offcuts – recycling everything we cannot use.
 Meanwhile our forge is fuelled by sustainable Dorset charcoal rather than forge coal.
 Yet our ecological credentials extend way beyond the workshop.

 As members of Woodland Heritage we support the productive management of Britain’s woodlands.
-And if you travel a short two-mile journey from our HQ you will find five acres of Victorian watercress beds.
-Our founder Richard Lee purchased these watercress beds in 1998 and has been working on rewilding them – so successfully that Dorset Wildlife Trust has designated part of the area a Site of Nature Conservation Interest (SNCI).
-We hope that water voles and rare species of butterfly will soon be thriving in our wetland wildflower meadow.
-It’s great news for the local bee population too.
-We’re not members of the Bumblebee Conservation Trust for nothing.
+And if you travel just a couple of miles from our HQ you will find five acres of Victorian watercress beds.
+Our founder Richard Lee purchased these watercress beds in 1998 and has been working on rewilding them since then.
+Dorset Wildlife Trust has designated part of the area a Site of Nature Conservation Interest (SNCI).
+We hope that water voles and rare species of butterfly will soon be thriving in our wetland wildflower meadow, and each year the biodiversity gets better and better.

 Hunker down with a Plankbridge hut